Aliases for KCNA10 Gene

 GeneCards Summary for KCNA10 Gene

 KCNA10 (Potassium Channel, Voltage Gated Shaker Related Subfamily A, Member 10) is a Protein Coding gene.
 Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity and intracellular cyclic nucleotide activated cation channel activity.
+GO annotations related to this gene include ion channel activity and intracellular cyclic nucleotide activated cation channel activity.
 An important paralog of this gene is KCND2.

 UniProtKB/Swiss-Prot for KCNA10 Gene